dspark410/Code-Quiz/README.md

 ## Description

-This is an application that demonstrates a multiple choice quiz that will record the users score based on time completion.
+This is an application that demonstrates a multiple choice quiz that will record the users score based on how fast it is completed.
 The user can view their score in the highscores link.
-THe user can take the quiz again to improve their previous score.
+The user can also re-take the quiz if it is desired.
+All scores will be saved in local storage.

 ## Usage